digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 BigNumeric
 ..........

-Daml-LF 1.14 is the first version that supports Exception.
+Daml-LF 1.14 is the first version that supports Exceptions.

 The deserialization process will reject any Daml-LF 1.13 (or earlier) program exception using: